-For the year ended December 31, 2015, management of our conflict minerals program was provided by a cross-functional Conflict Minerals Steering Team, with representatives from Micron's Procurement, Supply Chain, Quality, Finance, Sales and Legal departments, headed by a Conflict Minerals Compliance Manager.
-The Steering Team met at least monthly during the year ended December 31, 2015 to review progress towards achieving our goal of a conflict-free supply chain.
-Oversight of the Conflict Minerals Steering Team was provided by a cross-functional Conflict Minerals Executive Team, which is charged with sponsoring and reviewing our conflict minerals program.
-For the year ended December 31, 2015, the Conflict Minerals Executive Team met on a quarterly basis, with additional monthly email updates, to review our progress towards our goal of achieving a conflict free supply chain.
+For the year ended December 31, 2016, management of our conflict minerals program was provided by a cross-functional Conflict Minerals Steering Team, with representatives from Micron's Procurement, Supply Chain, Quality, Finance, Sales and Legal departments, headed by a Conflict Minerals Compliance Manager.
+The Steering Team met at least monthly during the year ended December 31, 2016 to review progress towards achieving our goal of a conflict-free supply chain.
+Oversight of the Conflict Minerals Steering Team was provided by a cross-functional Conflict Minerals Executive Team comprised of Vice President-level executives, which is charged with sponsoring and reviewing our conflict minerals program.
+For the year ended December 31, 2016, the Conflict Minerals Executive Team met on a quarterly basis, with additional monthly email updates, to review our progress towards our goal of achieving a conflict free supply chain.

-We also continued to incorporate conflict minerals requirements into the terms and conditions of our purchase orders and supplier agreements, and maintained internal and third-party access to our ethics and compliance hotline, which can be used to report issues relating to conflict minerals.
+We also continued to incorporate our conflict minerals supplier requirements (i.e., that suppliers must report 100% of their supply chain and only source from Complaint or Active smelters) into the terms and conditions of our purchase orders and supplier agreements, and maintained internal and third-party access to our ethics and compliance hotline, which can be used to report issues relating to conflict minerals.
 Our program included a ten-year record retention policy for our conflict minerals documents.